mkoertgen/gitversion-test/README.md

 You are in 'detached HEAD' state.
 You can look around, make experimental ...
 HEAD is now at 371f96c docs: hotfix on main
+# Verify that version is calculated incorrectly on tag
 $ gitversion
 {
   "Major": 0,